Helping businesses reopen safely.

 - – Face coverings are required in businesses

-- – All in-person businesses may operate at 75% occupancy, except where noted
+- – All in-person businesses may operate at 75% occupancy

-- – Self-certified restaurants may open at 50% capacity for indoor dining
+- – Indoor dining at restaurants open at 50% (75% for self-certified restaurants)

-- – Revised maximum occupancy limits for indoor events to allow for 15% of maximum occupancy, regardless of venue size.
-Core public health measures such as face covering (mask-wearing), social distancing, and hand hygiene still must be enforced.
-The 15% of maximum occupancy is permitted only if attendees and workers are able to comply with the 6-foot physical distancing requirement.
+- – Indoor events: 25% of maximum occupancy, regardless of venue size and only if attendees and workers are able to comply with the 6-foot physical distancing requirement

-- – Revised maximum occupancy limits for outdoor events to allow for 20% of maximum occupancy, regardless of venue size.
-Core public health measures such as face covering (mask-wearing), social distancing, and hand hygiene still must be enforced.
-The 20% of maximum occupancy is permitted only if attendees and workers are able to comply with the 6-foot physical distancing requirement.
+- – Outdoor events: 50% of maximum occupancy, regardless of venue size and only if attendees and workers are able to comply with the 6-foot physical distancing requirement

 Resources at Your Fingertips